-As provided in the Diversity Policy for Board of Directors and Executive Officers adopted by the Board on February 26, 2015, as amended on February 14, 2018 (the "Diversity Policy"), the Board makes Director nomination decisions and the Chief Executive Officer makes Executive Officer appointment decisions based on merit.
+As provided in the Diversity Policy for Board of Directors and Executive Officers adopted by the Board on February 26, 2015, as amended on February 14, 2018 (the "Diversity Policy"), the Board makes Director nomination decisions and the chief executive officer (the "CEO" or "Chief Executive Officer") makes executive officer appointment decisions based on merit.
 The Corporation remains committed to selecting the best people to fulfil each role.
-The Board also believes that diversity (which includes members of designated groups, such as women, members of visible minorities, Aboriginal peoples and persons with disabilities) is important to ensure that the profiles of Directors and members of Aimia's executive team (such members of the senior executive team being the "Executive Officers") provide the necessary range of perspectives, experience and expertise required to achieve effective stewardship and management.
-The current Executive Officers are the CEO; CFO; President; CIO; and General Counsel and Corporate Secretary.
+The Board also believes that diversity, including gender diversity, members of visible minorities, Aboriginal peoples and persons with disabilities (collectively, the "Designated Groups") is important to ensure that the profiles of Directors and members of Aimia's executive team (such members of the senior executive team being the "Executive Officers") provide the necessary range of perspectives, experience and expertise required to achieve effective stewardship and management.
+The current Executive Officers are the CEO, Chief Financial Officer, President and Chief Legal Officer & Corporate Secretary.